dragoneyeintel/StakeOver/README.md

 3) Bypass Captcha Prompts
 4) Bruteforce Two-Factor Authentication

-After finding a number of vulnerabilities on the Stake website, without any intrusive exploitation, the security team decided to personally reach out and intimidate me on discord.
+After finding a number of vulnerabilities on the Stake website, without any intrusive exploitation, the security team decided to personally reach out on discord.
 A full audit of this site would likely introduce a number of much more serious issues as I did not perform any intrusive auditing.
 These issues have all been brought to the attention of the Stake security team and disclosed responsibly.

 ## Requests
 Bypassing Captcha: